httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 "example-header";bs: :dmFsdWUsIHdpdGgsIGxvdHMsIG9mLCBjb21tYXM=:
 ~~~

-This component value is distinct from the multiple-instance field above.
+This component value is distinct from the multiple-instance field above, preventing a collision which could potentially be exploited.

 ## Derived Components {#derived-components}

 In addition to HTTP fields, there are a number of different components that can be derived from the control data, processing context, or other aspects of the HTTP message being signed.
-Such derived components can be included in the signature base by defining a component name, possible parameters, and the derivation method for its component value.
+Such derived components can be included in the signature base by defining a component name, possible parameters, message target, and the derivation method for its component value.

 Derived component names MUST start with the "at" `@` character.
 This differentiates derived component names from HTTP field names, which cannot contain the `@` character as per {{Section 5.1 of HTTP}}.
 Processors of HTTP Message Signatures MUST treat derived component names separately from field names, as discussed in {{security-lazy-header-parser}}.